patchoulish/flake/README.md

 ## Usage

 Using this flake once a system is up is simple.
 Run `just` from the repository root for a list of commands.
+If you don't have a system up (for whatever reason), run `nix-shell` to enter a development shell and then run `just`.

 ## Acknowledgements